Skip to main content

 Resolution

 A 48-hour dispute window follows resolution before payouts are finalized.
-During this window any party may submit counter-evidence.
-On devnet the oracle threshold and timelock are relaxed for testing (see Technical Specification).
+A claim-paying EXPLOIT verdict additionally requires a security-council confirmation before it can finalize — see Shield — Resolution for the dedicated magma_shield_resolution surface (a designed, host-tested scaffold; not yet deployed).
+On devnet the oracle threshold is relaxed for testing (see Technical Specification).

 Self-backing (Partnership only)